 Rarely, cardiogenic shock happens when your heart's right ventricle is damaged.
 Your heart's right ventricle sends blood to your lungs to receive oxygen before being pumped to the rest of your body.
 Damage to the right ventricle makes it so your heart can't effectively pump blood to your lungs, so your body doesn't get sufficient oxygen.

-Although heart attacks are the most common cause, cardiogenic shock can also occur due to other conditions, such as swelling of the heart muscle (myocarditis) or infection of the heart valves (endocarditis).
+Although heart attacks are the most common cause, cardiogenic shock can also occur due to other conditions, such as inflammation of the heart muscle (myocarditis) or infection of the heart valves (endocarditis).
 Other causes include drug overdoses or poisoning with substances that can affect your heart's pumping ability.

 If not treated immediately, cardiogenic shock can be fatal.
 Another serious complication of cardiogenic shock is organ damage.